-To better understand how geographical setting impacts educator shortages, survey results are presented for the following categories: small rural, rural, non-rural, BOCES and other.
+To better understand how geographical setting impacts educator shortages, survey results are presented for the following categories: small rural, rural, non-rural, BOCES and other7.
 The graphs below display the percentages of existing positions filled through a shortage mechanism or that remained unfilled for teachers, SSPs, principals/assistant principals and paraprofessionals by rural designation.
-Because the other category is comprised of fewer LEAs and thus fewer educators, it is important to note that any position unfilled or filled through a shortage mechanism in this category had a large impact on the overall shortage percentages in this category.
-Among small rural, rural and non-rural districts, non-rural districts had the lowest percentage of positions filled through a shortage mechanism for teachers and SSPs.
+Among small rural, rural and non-rural districts, non-rural districts had the lowest percentage of positions filled through a shortage mechanism for teachers, SSPs and principals/assistant principals.
+Because the other category is comprised of fewer LEAs and thus fewer educators, it is important to note that any position unfilled or filled through a shortage mechanism in this category had a large impact on the overall shortage percentages.

-&lt;sup>7 Other is comprised of the Colorado School for the Deaf and Blind, Charter School Institute, Division of Youth Services, and CMHI Pueblo.
+7 Other is comprised of the Colorado School for the Deaf and Blind, Charter School Institute, and Division of Youth Services.
 These LEAs serve students statewide and therefore are considered a separate category.

-Non-rural locations had the highest number of positions to hire for all groups for the 2020-21 school year, which is consistent with the fact that non-rural districts have more staff than rural or small rural locations.
+Non-rural locations had the highest number of positions to hire for all groups for the 2019-2020 school year, which is consistent with the fact that non-rural districts have more staff than rural or small rural locations.

-However, the percentages of teacher and SSP positions to hire that were filled through a shortage mechanism were much higher in small rural areas than in all other areas.
-Over half of the teaching positions to hire and over one-fifth of the SSP positions to hire in small rural districts were filled through a shortage mechanism.
-Small rural districts also had the highest percentage of teaching positions that remained unfilled.
+However, with the exception of paraprofessionals, the percentages of positions to hire that were filled through a shortage mechanism were much higher in small rural areas than in all other areas.
+Over half of the teaching positions to hire and over one-third of the SSP and principal/assistant principal positions to hire in small rural districts were filled through a shortage mechanism.
+Small rural districts also had the highest percentage of paraprofessional positions that remained unfilled.
 Less than 10% of vacant teaching positions in all settings remained unfilled for the entire school year.
-The higher percentage of principal/assistant principal positions filled through a shortage mechanism among BOCES is likely a result of there being fewer principal and assistant principal positions in BOCES (which only operate programs or alternative or online schools when needed by their member districts).
+The higher percentage of unfilled principal/assistant principal positions among BOCES is likely a result of there being fewer principal and assistant principal positions in BOCES (which only operate programs or alternative or online schools when needed by their member districts).